jseepaul1/mern-assignments/README.md

 localhost:3000/hello/blue/red: This should display the word "hello" in blue text with a red background.
 It should work with any other valid word and colors.

+- Postman + Pokemon

+Use Postman to perform 5 different GET requests to retrieve 5 different Pokemon of your choice.
+Here is a link to the Pokemon API DOCS.